Wednesday, April 30, 2025

 Stay tuned for the next article in our series: Generative AI Meets Experiential Learning.

 ElSayary, A. (2024).
-Integrating generative AI in active learning environments: Enhancing metacognition and Technological Skills.
+Integrating generative AI in active learning environments: Enhancing metacognition and technological skills.
 Journal of Systemics, Cybernetics and Informatics, 22(3), 34–37. https://doi.org/10.54808/jsci.22.03.34

 __________________________________________________________________________